OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 ## Communicating with Serial Devices {#uart1}

+// TODO: insert in a logical place that uart is one device to one device, cannot connect multiple devices together

 <!-- // Introduce the uart as a serial communication protocol, talk about that the Omega now has two UARTs, UART0 is largely for outputting the Omega's command line, and UART1 can be used to communicate with other devices -->

 A **universal asynchronous receiver/transmitter (UART)** is a device used for serial communication.
 The Omega comes with two UART devices: `UART0`, and `UART1`. `UART0` is largely used for outputting the Omega's command line, and `UART1` is free to communicate with other devices.